jannemannX/master-praktikum-SoSe24/ice-detector/README.md

 ## Hardware
 TODO add list of parts

-TODO add picture of assembled hardware
+TODO add picture of assembled mlx with esp

+TODO add picture of enclosure and mention (+ attach .stl files)

 ## Steps